h2yk/LANDISK/README.md

 ## WARNING

 > Your warranty is now void.
 I am not responsible for bricked devices, dead HDDs, thermonuclear war, or you getting fired because the important files lost.
-Please do some research if you have any concerns about features included in this Package before executing it!
+Please do some research if you have any concerns about features included in this package before executing it!
 YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.

 ## Folders